 direct mail list

-Depending on where you're getting your list from and how you sort it, organizing the data can be relatively simple, or it can be somewhat complicated.
+Depending on where you got your list from and how you choose to sort it, organizing the data can be relatively simple or somewhat complicated.

 Let me explain.